maver1ch/geotech_ai_service/README.md

 ### 3. Test the Chatbot
 - Open http://localhost:3000 in your browser
 - You'll see a clean chat interface with example questions
-- Ask geotechnical questions like:
-  - "How does Settle3 calculate bearing capacity?"
-  - "Calculate settlement for load 100 kN and Young's modulus 20000 kPa"
-  - "What is liquefaction analysis?"
-  - "Explain CPT analysis methods"
 - The AI will show "Plan → Execute → Synthesize" workflow
 - Responses include source citations with confidence scores